Severson-Group/eMach/emach/tests/README.md

 ## Running Unittest
 A recomended way to run unittest is to run it from terminal.
-1. Navigate to the working folder
+1. Navigate to the working directory.
 2. Run `python -m unittest discover -v`

 ## More Reads